What Happens If the At-Fault Party Doesn’t Have Truck Insurance?

 A lawyer may be able to decide whether there is an at-fault party with insurance to pursue, if and when to take a lawsuit to trial, or if you should file a claim against your own uninsured motorist policy.
 A lawyer may also be able to identify additional parties who share liability for your accident, such as a negligent mechanic or municipality.

 Note that there are limits to how long you may have to recover compensation via a lawsuit.
 A general statute of limitations pertains to personal injury lawsuits and wrongful death lawsuits in each state.
-This time limit may vary between one and four years, though some exceptions may apply.
+This time limit may vary between one to two years, though some exceptions may apply.

 Distasio Law Firm May Be Able to Help You